nuejs/nue/packages/nuejs.org/docs/ux-development.md

-#### Prefer standard HTML { #html }
+#### Prefer standard HTML elements { #html }
-Don't create a custom component for every possible situation where a standard HTML element would do the job fine.
+Don't create a custom component for every possible situation where a standard HTML element would do the same job just fine.

-For example, in [Tailwind Catalyst](//catalyst.tailwindui.com/docs) there is a context-dependent component for every different context: `<DialogDescription>`, `<AlertDescription>`, `<Description>`, and `<Text>`.
-These could all be solved with a single `<p>` element.
+For example, in [Tailwind Catalyst](//catalyst.tailwindui.com/docs) there is a separate  component for every different context: `<Description>`, `<DialogDescription>`, `<Text>`, `<AlertDescription>`, etc.

+You could do the same with a single `<p>` element.

-Standard HTML helps you avoid *component overload* — a situation where you are constantly creating more and more new components.
-It's not unusual to see extremely complex codebases with hundreds, even thousands of components.
+Standard HTML helps you avoid *component overload* — a situation where you are constantly creating new components.
+It's not unusual to see massive codebases with hundreds, even thousands of components.
 Don't do that.
-Use semantic HTML + CSS, and do the same thing with less time and effort.
+Use semantic HTML and keep your codebase clean and lean.